 Play Competitive Games

-Role play is a great way to put yourself in the shoes of another, and the same for your child.
+Roleplay is a great way to put yourself in the shoes of another, and the same for your child.
 Doctors and nurses, firefighters, vets, shopkeepers, teachers; anything goes!
-What you are doing to creatively finding ways to express emotions through scenarios thought up by you or even better, your child.

 Read Books About Emotions

-There are literally hundreds if not thousands of books that focus on emotions.
-These are great books for not only specifically making time to read but they can be good at the end of the day to talk about the sort of day your child has had.
+There are hundreds, if not thousands, of books that focus on emotions.
+These are great books for not only specifically making time to read, but they can be good at the end of the day to talk about the sort of day your child has had.

-A best seller is Usbourne’s All About Feelings which can be found on Amazon…
+A best seller is Usbourne’s All About Feelings which you can find on Amazon…